What Is Google Cloud Platform?

 There’s also a lot to consider when looking to the cloud.
 Topologies.
 Storage options.
 Instance types.
 Services.
 And so much more.
 This is just the start.

-Get Started With GCP + Helix Core
+Get Started with Google Cloud Platform + Helix Core

 Ready to try out Helix Core version control on GCP?